qwasi/android-sdk/README.md

 The `Qwasi` platform supports triggers on application events, but the events have to be provided.
  By default, the library will send application state events (open, foreground, background, location).
-You can send custom events and configure your AIM to act on those as you see fit.
+You can send custom events and configure your `Qwasi` to act on those as you see fit.

 ```java
     public void  postEvent:(String, HashMap<String, Object>, QwasiInterface)